Ayushstark/Far_Away/README.md

 - **Three chat insight cards** are display-only scenario summaries: latest health concern, what to avoid/do, and a quick health summary.
-- **CareOS Daily Plan** is actionable: tapping a plan item sends a useful follow-up prompt such as medicine guidance, report review, or unresolved symptom check-in.
+- **CareOS Daily Plan** is a display-only set of suggestions and updates (medicine guidance, report review, unresolved symptom check-ins) - the cards are informational, not clickable, so they can't be mistaken for an action that sends a message on the user's behalf.
 - **Profile Health Timeline** turns raw Supabase records into a scannable timeline of symptoms, active medications, and reports.
 - **Report Dashboard** highlights recent reports, flagged values, and review